LLNL/radiuss-shared-ci/docs/sphinx/user_guide/setup_ci.rst

 your projects is hosted on GitHub, is that you can trigger your build and test process with one command line.

-Strict separation of the build and test process and the CI infrastructure greatly helps with maintenance: it is much easier to debug a standalone script, which can be run outside CI, than when the process is encoded in the CI YAML files.
+Strict separation between the build and test process and the CI infrastructure greatly helps with maintenance: it is much easier to debug a standalone script, which can be run outside CI, than when the process is encoded in the CI YAML files.

 .. note::
-   In our own RADIUSS CI setups, we do not split the build and test phases because it adds complexity.
+   In our own RADIUSS CI setups, we do not split the build and the test phases because it adds complexity.
 This typically saves us from using artifacts.
    However, we do not prevent projects from implementing more complex workflows.
 Please refer to [LINK TO DEDICATED HOW TO] for more details on